-In entering into these transactions, the Academy Trust has complied with the requirements of the Academies Financial Handbook 2016.
+In entering into the above transactions, the Academy Trust has complied with the requirements of ESFA's Academies Trust Handbook 2023.

-20 Members' liability
+23 Members' liability

 Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he or she is a member, or within one year after he or she ceases to be a member, such amount as may be required, not exceeding £10 for the debts and liabilities contracted before he or she ceases to be a member.